stargate/data-api/docs/jsonapi-spec.md

 1.  **Availability Faults**: These occur when the underlying storage platform is unable to successfully complete an operation due node failures.
-These errors may be transient and the JSON API may retry operations, if operations still fail after retrying the operation will be considered to have failed.
+These errors may be transient and the DATA API may retry operations, if operations still fail after retrying the operation will be considered to have failed.
-2.  **Concurrency Faults**: These occur when the a document is under very high concurrent modification which make it impossible for the JSON API to complete an optimistic "compare-and-set" update.
+2.  **Concurrency Faults**: These occur when the a document is under very high concurrent modification which make it impossible for the DATA API to complete an optimistic "compare-and-set" update.
     Modification operations read documents from the storage platform and update or delete it only if it has not changed since being read.
 If the document has changed, the filter that selected the document is